 We Pursue a Higher Standard

-Coeur Alaska has approximately 390 employees at the mine.
-Kensington has been an important contributor to the region as the second largest private employer in the City and Borough of Juneau in terms of payroll, and the second largest property taxpayer.
-Coeur Alaska supports the Learn United Reading Tutor Program, UAS Mining Program, UAS Endowment Scholarship Fund, Juneau Gold Rush Days, American Cancer Society Relay For Life, and many other programs and non-profits in Juneau.
-In addition, many employees are actively involved in local civic, charitable, and educational organizations.
+Coeur Alaska employs just under 400 workers at the mine.
+The Kensington Mine is an important contributor to the region as the second largest private employer in the City and Borough of Juneau in terms of payroll, and the second largest property taxpayer.

 Our purpose statement is, We Pursue a Higher Standard.
 Everything we do is fueled by this statement; it is our foundation and inspiration for our actions every day.
 At Coeur Alaska, we PROTECT our people, places and planet, DEVELOP quality resources, growth and plans, and DELIVER impactful results through teamwork.

 Coeur Alaska proposed an amendment to its Plan of Operations (POA 1) to increase tailings and waste rock storage capacity to reflect positive exploration results, improved metal prices, and ongoing operational efficiencies.
 POA 1 was analyzed in a Supplemental Environmental Impact Statement (SEIS) by the U.S. Forest Service (USFS).
+On February 24, 2022, the USFS released the final Record of Decision in support of POA 1.
 Project documents and public comments are available for review online on the USFS’ project webpage.